NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 There are many more fascinating tools and features in this engine like Datasmith (import entire pre-constructed scenes), Niagara (VFX system), Control Rig (character animations), Unreal Insights (profiling) and an elaborate online subsystem which aids with handling asynchronous communication with a variety of online services.
-Unfortunately, review of those modules as well as popular plugins is a topic on its own and deserves a separate paper.
+Unfortunately, the review of those modules as well as popular plugins is a topic on its own and deserves a separate paper.
 We do take a brief, high level look at the architecture of its codebase, however, before exploring what drawbacks does this engine have.

 Unreal's build system is called UnrealBuildTool.
 A game is a target built with it, and it comprises from C++ modules, that implement a certain area of functionality.